alannetwork/ncdlv2-nft-frontend/readme.md

 This frontend interacts with NFT rust contract and allows to:
 - Recover metadata of NFT
-- Login in NEAR Wallet
+- Login/logout in NEAR Wallet
 - Recover my NFT's
 - Do call for minting a new NFT